Last updated

 Price and plans

-folk offers transparent pricing perfect for teams of 20-50 people, with a 14-day free trial to test with your entire team before committing.
+folk offers transparent pricing perfect for teams, with a 14-day free trial to test with your entire team before committing.

 • Premium: $40 per user, per month - perfect for mid-sized teams needing advanced features.